Attachmate Worldwide | Contact Us | NetIQ.com

 Reflection for Secure IT Windows Client

 In the Reflection for Secure IT Windows Client version 6.0 or higher, your Reflection and SSH settings are stored in the Reflection folder.
-These settings need not be saved separately before installing evaluation software.
-For more information about these settings files, see the "New User Folder Location" section of Technical Note 2277.
-And for administrators who deploy system-wide settings, additional information about managing settings is available in Technical Note 1894.
+These settings do not need to be saved separately before installing evaluation software.